This tutorial will show you how to install a SSL Certificate on a Microsoft Azure Web App (formerly Microsoft Azure Website)

 Step 1: Generate and Submit the CSR

 Because the Azure instance is abstracted as a cloud service, the CSR and private key cannot be generated on the actual server.
 Instead, generate the CSR and private key on a different machine (typically your local machine).
+To create the request using IIS, follow this process.

 Once generated, submit your CSR via your SSL.com account.
 After submitting your CSR, you will then have to follow the usual validation process.
 Once validated, your certificate will be issued and available for download from your SSL.com account.